katherinedelno/katherinedelno.github.io/tutoring.md

 - Gaps are addressed only if the student identifies them
 - Little preparation required from the tutor before each session
 - Best for highly self-motivated students who can identify their own gaps
-- Billed in 30-minute increments; sessions may be combined with structured teaching sessions as needed
+- Billed in 30-minute increments; sessions may be combined with structured teaching sessions
 - Same-day scheduling may be available (subject to availability)
 <br><br>